Richie Ashburn: Major League Baseball

 One oft-told story is that on short flies to center or left-center, center fielder Ashburn would collide with shortstop Elio Chacón.
 Chacón, from Venezuela, spoke little English and had difficulty understanding when Ashburn was calling him off the ball.
 To remedy matters teammate Joe Christopher taught Ashburn to say "Yo la tengo", Spanish for "I’ve got it."
 When Ashburn first used this phrase it worked fine, keeping Chacón from running into him.
 But then left fielder Frank Thomas, who did not speak a word of Spanish, slammed into Ashburn.
 After getting up Thomas asked Ashburn, "What the heck is a Yellow Tango?"
 This anecdote inspired the name of the American indie rock group Yo La Tengo.

-In his last five seasons, Ashburn played for the 8th-place Phillies, the 7th-place Cubs, and the 10th-place Mets.
-The infamous first-year Mets club won only a quarter of its games, and Ashburn decided to retire from active play.
-The last straw might have been during the Mets' 120th loss, when Ashburn was one of the three Mets victims in a triple play pulled off by his former teammates, the 9th-place Cubs.
+In his last five seasons, Ashburn played for the 8th-place Phillies, the 7th-place Cubs and, in his final year, the 1962 10th-place Mets.
+That infamous first-year Mets club won only a quarter of its games; after the season Ashburn decided to retire from active play.
+The last straw might have been during the Mets' 120th loss, when Ashburn, in the final game of his career, was involved in a triple play in the 8th inning pulled off by his former teammates, the 9th-place Cubs.
 According to Jimmy Breslin, it was the prospect of sitting on the bench that led Ashburn to retire: "He sat on the bench for a while with another team once and it bothered him badly.
 And he said that if he ever had to be a benchwarmer for the New York Mets he'd commit suicide."